ashleefv/ApplNumComp/L13: Python Parameter Estimation.md

     * This is the same example from [lecture 14](https://github.com/ashleefv/ApplNumComp/blob/master/L12:%20Parameter%20Estimation%20for%20Matlab.md) , but now in Python.

 * [Sample code for Example 1](/CHEclassFa20/In%20Class%20Problem%20Solutions/Python/ODEParamEstimExample1.py)
+* Note the 2 datasets and imported packages
 ```Python
 # -*- coding: utf-8 -*-
 """